3rdentity/spiceJ/README.md

     mvn package

 is enough to compile, test and package all source code.
+The stand-alone proxy is packaged as a runnable JAR `proxy/target/proxy-X.Y.Z-jar-with-dependencies.jar`, where `X.Y.Z` is the current version.

 ## Usage